Lesson: Human Pong

 - Pair up students and tell them to talk with their partner about their favorite computer or video game and why they like it.
 Allow “Partner 1” to discuss his/her answer for 1 minute.
 After 1 minute, let “Partner 2” discuss his/her answer for 1 minute.

 - Ask, “What is your favorite computer or video game?”

 - Ask, “What do you think makes a good game?
 Is it the sound effects?
 The characters?”
-Write down your campers’ answers on the classroom board.
+Write down your students’ answers on the classroom board.

 Getting Started (5 minutes)1.
 Use your projector to display “Module 1: Human Pong Intro.”

 2. Read the captions to the class.

 Activities (15 minutes)Facilitate as students complete the Human Pong modules on their own:

 - This short video introduces the Human Pong lesson.

 - In this DIY, students will create a two-player augmented reality Pong game.